ProblemSolver2016/AI-Podcast-Generator/README.md

 Troubleshooting

 If you encounter a ModuleNotFoundError, make sure all required Python packages are installed.
-Re-run install_and_run.sh to ensure dependencies are correctly set up.
+Re-run install.sh to ensure dependencies are correctly set up.
 License

 This project is licensed under the MIT License.